SAP-archive/teched2020-DEV161/README.md

 The requirements to follow the exercises in this repository are:
 - Get a free trial account on SAP Cloud Platform; see this [tutorial](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
+- Create the *Northwind* destination within the Cloud Foundry environment; see this [tutorial](https://developers.sap.com/tutorials/cp-cf-create-destination.html).
 - Enable SAP Business Application Studio for development; see this [tutorial](https://developers.sap.com/tutorials/appstudio-onboarding.html).
 - Be excited about the power of SAP technologies to make your developer life easier.